Join this free, 60-minute online webinar to gain access to insights and learn about ground breaking treatments to chronic mental health conditions.

 MBBS MPM FRANZCP Cert.
 Old Age Psych.
 AFRACMA

-Psychiatrist and Director of Medicine at Malvern Private Hospital
+Psychiatrist and Medical Director at Malvern Private Hospital

 Dr Patrycja Slawuta (USA)